magda-io/magda-plugin-ui-component-examples/README.md

 To trigger the release pipeline, just create a new release using [Github release form UI](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).

+After the release pipeline job is completed, you can download the build JS bundle from the release page.

 ### Run The Test Site

 The local test site is used to test the components functionality locally without Magda frontend.